NetSparkleUpdater/NetSparkle/README.md

 ## Description

 Simple .net update checker & installer downloader.
-Based on NetSparkle [CodePlex], which is based on Sparkle for the Mac.
-You provide, somewhere on the net, an xml file that advertises latest version.
+You provide, somewhere on the net, an rss xml file that advertises latest version.
 You also provide release notes.
 This library then checks for an update in the background, shows the user the release notes, and offers to download the new installer.

 ## Basic Usage